Male Breast Reduction

 Following male breast reduction surgery, patients will experience some bruising, swelling, and discomfort.
 This discomfort usually dissipates after a few days and can be reduced with prescribed medication.
 To help reduce swelling, an elastic pressure garment should be worn day and night for about two weeks, and at night for several weeks after that.
 Swelling and any skin discoloration will partially subside after a week or two.

 You will be encouraged to walk around on the day of your breast reduction surgery and can expect to return to work in approximately one week.
-You may also begin light aerobic exercise after a week, but you should avoid strenuous activities for about three to four weeks following the surgery.
+You may also begin light aerobic exercise after a week, but you should avoid strenuous activities for about four to six weeks following the surgery.

 Risks and Complications of Male Breast Reduction